- Program Overview

 PARs and claims must identify the calculated number of units as specified in the current Supply HCPCS Codes section of this billing manual.
 Nutritional supplements are not for replacement of conventional foods or for use as a convenience item.

-Effective for dates of service June 8, 2022 or later, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) providers may bill Health First Colorado as the primary payer for manual and or electric breastfeeding pumps.
+Effective for dates of service June 8, 2022, or later, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) providers may bill Health First Colorado as the primary payer for manual and or single user electric breastfeeding pumps.

 The Women, Infant, and Children (WIC) program was previously the primary payer of breast pumps for Health First Colorado members.
 Health First Colorado only covered pumps under specific circumstances related to infant hospitalization of at least 54 days.